OverviewBishorn 4153 m

 3. The wonderful view, especially to the Weisshorn-N-rigde.

-But from a long distanced viewed, the Bishorn seems to be more the end of this ridge than a summit on its own.
-The highest point is the W-summit with snow.
-The E-summit consists of rocks and is not very much lower.
-In spring, you can go with ski almost to the highest point.
-The Bishorn is mostly traversed by the mountaineers who climb the Weisshorn-N-ridge.
+The only flaw is that from a long distanced viewed, Bishorn seems to be more the end of this ridge than a summit on its own.
+In spring, you can almost reach the highest point with ski.
+Bishorn is mostly traversed by the mountaineers who climb the Weisshorn-N-ridge.
 Not many people climb the Bishorn on other routes besides the NW-flank.
 Only a few people climb the NE-face or the E-ridge.

 For the Routes compare the section Routes-Overview below.

-Getting ThereThere are two possibilities to approach Bishorn.
-Zinal and Turtmann valley.
+Getting ThereThere are two possibilities to approach Bishorn: Zinal Valley and Turtmann Valley.
 Zinal can be reached by car or bus starting at Sierre/Siders.
 The main valley of Zinal is called Val d'Anniviers.
 Sierre (533 m) is located in the Rhone valley.
-Turtmann valley has no bus, only cable car to Oberems (1341 m).
+From the Turtmann valley the ascent is longer, there are no bus, only cable car to Oberems (1341 m).
 By car or taxi you can drive to Sennturm (1901 m).
-If you have a bicycle with you, there is a paved road to the lake (2174 m) below the Turtmann hut .
+Since the end of the paved road (reached by car in late spring) continue on foot, passing the bridge, along the dirt road to the dam.
+Cross it, pass by the small reservoir and continue along a small moraine valley leading below the steep cliff on which it stands the Turtmannhütte.
+If you have a bicycle with you, there is a paved road to the lake (2174 m) below the Turtmann hut.
 From there 1 hour to the hut.

 From west via Cabane de Tacuit (3256 m):